AdobeDocs/audience-manager.it-IT/help/using/dil/dil-instance-methods.md

 **Risposta**

-Restituisce un oggetto API dell&#39; [!UICONTROL DIL] istanza corrente.
+Returns an API object of the current [!UICONTROL DIL] instance.

 **Codice di esempio**